Bartel-Group/crystopo/README.md

 2. Going to your dashboard and copying your API key
 3. Including it in your configuration file as `"mp_api_key": "YOUR_API_KEY_HERE"`

-The API key is required for:
-- Any tasks using the "mp_ids" or "mp_query" methods
+The API key is required for any tasks using the "mp_ids" or "mp_query" methods.
-- Stability classification (except when using local files)

 ## Quick Start
 CrysTopo uses JSON configuration files to control its operations.
 To run an analysis: